thejessicafelts/professional-projects/README.md

 ## [Lyons Consulting Group](http://www.lyonscg.com/) (now [Capgemini North America](https://www.capgemini.com/))
 ##### 2014 - 2016

-Completed an internship with LYONSCG, where I worked with a variety of high-end eCommerce clients, using the Demandware platform.
+Completed an internship with LYONSCG, where I worked with a variety of high-end eCommerce clients, using the Demandware platform (now Salesforce Commerce Cloud).
 In this position, I was fortunate enough to work on Content Management, through the Demandware Business Manager; as well as work on Front-End Development tasks; design-oriented tasks, using the Adobe Creative Suite; and administrative tasks including compiling technical documentation, formatting it to best fit the current LYONSCG branding.

 ### Projects -